TiagoLourinho/Robotics-Serial-Manipulator/README.md

 # Robotics
-Repository for the Robotics course including laboratories 1, 2 and paper related.
+Repository for the Robotics Lab 1 (serial manipulator)

 ## Steps to enable serial port in Linux:
 1. `ls /dev/ttyU*`